From sofa to Spartan, how one Wake County man is competing for his life

-Somewhere between tours in the Persian Gulf and a job as a linesman for Duke Energy-- Rob lost his way.
+Somewhere between tours in the Persian Gulf and a job as a linesman for Duke Energy, Brooks lost his way.

 "I ate everything," he said.
 "I ate all kinds of fast food ."